SDP-Team10/pink-mars/content/system.md

         ### Use Case 2

         L.F.Trains is a train operator who wants to deep-clean trains at night more frequently to keep customers happy.
-L.F.Trains wants deploy a number of robots to accomplish the task, while minimising viral exposure to cleaners.
+To achieve this, they want to deploy a number of robots to augment their cleaning staff, allowing faster, more thorough cleaning while minimising viral exposure to the staff.
 Like in the case above, a cleaner will wait with the robots at the platform.
-Once accessible ramps are set up, the robots will naviagte into the carriages after powered on, disinfect door buttons and tables, then navigate off the train by themselves.
-A cleaner can then pick up all the valuables and open cans the robots do not expect to handle.
+Once accessible ramps are set up, the robots will navigate into the carriages after being powered on, disinfect door buttons and tables, then navigate off the train by themselves.
+A cleaner can then pick up all the valuables and open cans the robots is not expected to handle.
 The accessible ramps can then be collected.

   - type: simulation_section
     title: Simulation of our system